antonmry/galiglobal/src/jbake/content/blog/2021/20210313-The-principal-role.md

 **An architect?** A big part of my work is to improve systems and platforms.
 Listen to problems and propose solutions.
 But I don't feel like the guy who does a plan which must be blindly followed by others.
 I don't want to be a gatekeeper who says what can be used and what can't.

-I'm not saying here all architects are gatekeepers but it may happen some times.
-In enough big organizations is normal, even healthy, to have some duplicities.
+As Miguel Garcia pointed reviewing the article, not all architects are gatekeepers.
+But it may happen some times so I prefer the role of Principal because I see it as something less theoretical.
+It's hard to visualize a real architect building a house with their own hands.
+It isn't so hard to imagine a skilled workman designing and building a house.
 I see design and architecture as something more collaborative and myself as a facilitator.
 I usually share my experience doing similar things in the past and I help to make teams think out of the box or see their problems from a different perspective.
 I want teams working with me to find the right solution.

 I also like to be involved in global architecture.
 As I see systems design as a collaborative task, global architecture works exactly in the same way but